steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

 ```

-[^2]: To fix this, remove three characters from a property (the “non” in nonatomic).
+[^2]: To fix this, remove three characters from a property (the “non” in non-atomic).